aws/amazon-chime-sdk-ios/README.md

 * Download the `AmazonChimeSDK` and `AmazonChimeSDKMedia` binaries from the latest [release](https://github.com/aws/amazon-chime-sdk-ios/releases/latest).
   * If you'd like to use background blur and background replacement, also download the `AmazonChimeSDKMachineLearning` binary.
 Otherwise, you can ignore all references to `AmazonChimeSDKMachineLearning` in the instructions below.
-  * If you don't need to use any video features, you could use `AmazonChimeSDKNoVideoCodecs` binary instead of `AmazonChimeSDKMedia` and treat all references to `AmazonChimeSDKMedia` as `AmazonChimeSDKNoVideoCodecs` in the instructions below.
+  * If you don't need video and content share functionality, or software video codec support, you could use `AmazonChimeSDKMediaNoVideoCodecs` binary instead of `AmazonChimeSDKMedia` and treat all references to `AmazonChimeSDKMedia` as `AmazonChimeSDKMediaNoVideoCodecs` in the instructions below.

 **NOTE: We do not support mixing and matching binaries from different releases.**